A framework for translating the Global Compact Principles into day-to-day urban governance and management.

-The UN Global Compact recognises that cities, in particular, have the potential to make enormous strides in creating sustainable societies – where economic, ecological, political and cultural issues are integrated and advanced.
+The United Nations Global Compact recognises that cities, in particular, have the potential to make enormous strides in creating sustainable societies – where economic, ecological, political and cultural issues are integrated and advanced.

-In the spirit of the UN Global Compact, the Cities Programme focuses on collaboration between all levels of government, business and civil society - to enhance sustainability, resilience, diversity and adaptation within cities and in the face of complex urban challenges.
+In the spirit of the United Nations Global Compact, the Cities Programme focuses on collaboration between all levels of government, business and civil society – to enhance sustainability, resilience, diversity and adaptation within cities and in the face of complex urban challenges.

 The Cities Programme supports a holistic approach to sustainability that considers, plans for and measures impact across four social domains: the economic; ecological; political; and cultural.